 Kiwa Ltd. has assessed the System in combination with relevant DoPs, test reports, technical literature and factory and site visits.
-Also, the NHBC Standards and Premier Guarantee Technical Manual have been taken into consideration.
 Factory Production Control has been assessed.

 1.1.4 Installation supervision

 It is recommended that the quality of installation and workmanship is controlled by the Agrément holder.